zx80/proxy-pattern-pool/docs/DISCUSSION.md

 services (eg LDAP), search engine…

-For a typical REST backend, most requests will require one DB connection, thus having an in-process pool with less connections is not very usefull, and more is useless as well, so we may only have _#conns == #threads_ which make sense.
+For a typical REST backend, most requests will require one DB connection, thus having an in-process pool with less connections is not very usefull.
+More is useless as well, so we may only have _#conns == #threads_ which make sense.
-The only point of having a pool is that the thread may be killed independently and avoiding recreating connections in such cases.
+The only point of having a pool is that the thread may be killed independently and to avoid recreating connections in such cases.